 The Company maintains a head office in Toronto, Canada, and regional offices in Lima, Peru and Tupiza, Bolivia.
-As of July 29, 2022, the Company engaged the services of five consultants and employees in its Toronto office and one employee in Peru and nine employees in Bolivia.
+As of June 29, 2023, the Company engaged the services of six (6) consultants and employees through its Toronto office and two (2) employees in Peru and 118 employees in Bolivia.
 As operations require, the Company also retains geologists, engineers and other consultants on a short term or per diem basis in Toronto and in the field in Bolivia and Peru, as well as temporary workers.